bhar4t/bhar4t/src/contents/Test.md

   });
 ```

-After invoking `verifyPhoneNumber` OTP will be sent to given mobile number. then the last process to be required is to verify the OTP and generated verification id for this again we’re going to use a function `signInAndRetrieveDataWithCredential()` from `firebase-js-sdk`.
+After invoking `verifyPhoneNumber` OTP will be sent to given mobile number. then the last process to be required is to verify the `otp` and generated `verification_id` for this again we’re going to use a function `signInAndRetrieveDataWithCredential` from `firebase-js-sdk`.

 ```js
 const credential = firebase.auth.PhoneAuthProvider.credential(